 What kind of walkthroughs should I do?

-There are many types, from casual “smile and wave” visits aimed at visibility, to mini-observations.
 In Now We're Talking!
-21 Days to High-Performance Instructional Leadership, I recommend making visits that are:
+21 Days to High-Performance Instructional Leadership, I recommend making visits that are in the sweet spot:

 - Frequent—18 biweekly visits per teacher per year

 - Substantive—more than just making an appearance

 - Open-ended—focused on the teacher’s instructional decision-making, not just narrow data collection